denniskb/cppmasters/assign07_containers/README.md

 virtually never hit.
 Tree sets suffer from the same disadvantages of linked lists requiring the allocation of a separate node for each element.
 Similarly they don't invalidate iterators.</li>
 </ul>

-## Assignment 7b

-Implement the linked list interface in assign7b.cpp, run the benchmarks, and interpret the results.